vern3432/CSC2620_P4_Forsyth_Ledesma_McNulty_Varano/README.md

 ## Features
 - Small Sample is initially loaded, Use File Menu "Open New Directory" to open new directory, which will proccess and open new word cloud from data
-- You may either place new Guten Berg data inside the resources folder before the program is run, or do ctrl+o to load up a new directory
+- You may either place new Guten Berg data inside the resources folder before the program is run, or do ctrl+o to load up a new directory.
+Resources may be easier

 - Generates a word cloud based on a list of word frequencies.
 - Provides filter options to customize the words displayed in the word cloud: